|II.||Core Curriculum Requirements|

 To understand difficult global problems, BSFS students need knowledge from many academic disciplines.
 A complex issue like war, for example, requires students to understand politics, economics, history, religion, and culture, among other areas of study.

 The Core Curriculum (“the Core”) offers students a deep foundation on which their major and elective courses are built while instilling values of citizenship and service.
-SFS students take the SFS Core (Proseminar, Government, History, Economics and Map of the Modern World) in addition to the University Core requirements (Theology, Philosophy, Writing, HALC and Engaging Diversity).
+SFS students take the SFS Core (Proseminar, Government, History, Economics, Science and Map of the Modern World) in addition to the University Core requirements (Theology, Philosophy, Writing, HALC and Engaging Diversity).
 Together these courses give students the knowledge they need to understand and solve problems while maintaining the broad nature of a liberal arts education.

 - 1 Freshman Proseminar

 - 2 Humanities and Writing courses

 - WRIT-015 or WRIT 025, Writing and Culture Seminar